smrubin/dotfiles/README.md

-A collection of useful dot files and config files.
+A collection of useful dot files and config files and development setup.

 # Mac Dev Setup